cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 From `cms burn info`, we see our device is `/dev/sdb`.
 Note this may be different on your Pi.
-If your device is not showing up, ensure you have an SD Card inserted, and try unplugging and plugging the SD Card writer.
+If your device is not showing up, ensure you have an SD Card inserted, and try unplugging and plugging the SD Card reader/writer.

 We can now begin burning our cluster.
 The following command will download the necessary Raspberry Pi OS images, configure `manager` as a Wifi bridge to